IntentSoftware/docs/articles/getting-started/take-a-tour/take-a-tour.md

 Applications are fundamentally composed of installed Modules, Designers and some high-level configuration settings.
 These concepts will be discussed later in the tour.

-Creating a new application in Intent Architect can be done by clicking on the "Create a new application" button in the home view to launch the _Create application_ wizard.
+Creating a new application in Intent Architect can be done by clicking on the `Create a new application` button in the home view to launch the _Create application_ wizard.

 ![Create Application Start](images/create-application-start.png)

 The first page of the wizard lists the available [Application Templates](#application-templates) in the selected repository (by default this will be Intent Architect's website [https://intentarchitect.com/](https://intentarchitect.com/) but could be a local directory or network location.
 [Learn how to change your default repositories here](xref:how-to-guides.change-user-settings)).

-Here you can search and choose which application template you want and directly set key settings like the Application's name, location and [solution](#solutions) name.
+Here you can search and choose which application template you want and directly configure key settings like the Application's name, location and [solution](#solutions) name.

->[!NOTE]
+> [!NOTE]
->It is possible to create an empty application by clicking on the `CREATE EMPTY` button instead of `NEXT`.
+> It is possible to create an empty application by clicking on the `CREATE EMPTY` button instead of `NEXT`.
 This would create a new application without any Modules or metadata installed.

 ### Application Templates